alexnorell/website/content/post/2024-ski-season/index.md

 #### Week 3

 We did one more day at Grand Targhee before parting ways with the group.
 We headed to Jackson to stay in town for the week and the rest of the group headed back to Boise.
 Jackson was just a pleasing as we remembered it and we even ended up going to a [Moose](https://snowkingsec.com/moose-hockey/) game.
-The town is such a weird place, with finance bros wearing cowboy hats and coastal people flying in to experience the _"rugged west"_.
+The town is such a weird place, with finance bros wearing cowboy hats and coastal people flying into experience the _"rugged west"_.

 {{< image-gallery images="images/2024-01-29_grand_targhee_wy.webp|AirBNB View|View of Grand Targhee,images/2024-01-31_jackson_hole_wy.webp|Ice skating in Jackson|Enjoying the pretty lights,images/2024-02-02_jackson_hole_wy.webp|Beacon training|Learning how to use a beacon by using a training section at Jackson Hole Mountain Resort" >}}